eldonaldo/go-project-template/README.md

-# Go Project Template
+# Go Project Template - Suited for Webapp MVP

-A simple go project structure setup with all dependencies you need to get your MVP off the ground.
+A simple go project structure setup with all dependencies you need to get your MVP off the ground :rocket:

-The project is suited as starting point for simple webapp MVP.
-Running the project starts the app wrapped using the go-shipped webserver.
+The project is suited as starting point for a simple webapp MVP.
+It besides the core files needed to get the setup running it contains a simple user module showcasing the project structure.
+Running the project starts the app exposing a REST API using the go-shipped webserver.

 **Features**